 My Current Goals

-In my 11th year of teaching, I am heading back to school this spring to FINALLY get my Masters Degree in Curriculum and Instruction.
-At the same time I am working on growing this blog and growing my Teachers Pay Teachers Empire.
+I am almost done with my Master’s degree in STEM Leadership (May can’t come soon enough!).
+At the same time, I am working on growing this blog and growing my Teachers Pay Teachers Empire.

 Want to Know More about My Teaching Philosophy